Saint Lawrence: Miracles

 The life and miracles of Lawrence were collected in The Acts of St Lawrence but those writings have been lost.
 The earliest existing documentation of miracles associated with him is in the writings of Gregory of Tours (538–594), who mentions the following:

 A priest named Fr.
 Sanctulus was rebuilding a church of St. Lawrence, which had been attacked and burnt, and hired many workmen to accomplish the job.
 At one point during the construction, he found himself with nothing to feed them.
 He prayed to St. Lawrence for help, and looking in his basket he found a fresh, white loaf of bread.
 It seemed to him too small to feed the workmen, but in faith he began to serve it to the men.
 While he broke the bread, it so multiplied that his workmen fed from it for ten days.

-The mediaeval Church of St Mary Assumed (Chiesa di Santa Maria Assunta) in the small commune of Amaseno, Lazio, Italy, houses the famous reliquary of the ampulla containing relics of Lawrence, namely a quantum of his blood, a fragment of his flesh, some fat and ashes.
+The mediaeval Church of St Mary Assumed (Chiesa di Santa Maria Assunta) in the small commune of Amaseno, Lazio, Italy, houses the famous reliquary of the ampulla containing claimed relics associated with Lawrence, namely a quantum of his blood, a fragment of his flesh, some fat and ashes.
 Tradition holds that annually, on the Feast of St. Lawrence, and sometimes on other occasions, the blood in the ampulla miraculously liquefies during the Feast and re-coagulates by the following day.